 National Incident Management System (NIMS) Doctrine

 The National Incident Management System (NIMS) provides a common, nationwide approach to enable the whole community to work together to manage all threats and hazards.
 NIMS applies to all incidents, regardless of cause, size, location, or complexity.
-The NIMS document can be downloaded from the FEMA Library at this link:
+The NIMS document can be downloaded from the FEMA Library at the link in the chart below.

 The following tools and aids assist users in understanding and implementing the processes and principles of the NIMS.
 These tools and aids address specific content and processes to ensure that whole community partners are enabled to build and sustain their emergency management capabilities.

 Sign up via our free email subscription service to receive notifications when new information is available.
 With a subscription profile, you automatically receive updates without having to return to the website and check for changes.